 There are so many great teacher appreciation lunch ideas and let me tell you, the teachers love them all!
 At every event, we did try to have a vegetarian or allergy free option so that all teachers and staff could enjoy something.

 Almost every event, included food which was donated by a specific grade.
 We would send a flyer home a few weeks before to all, say 1st-grade families, telling them we needed help with showering the teachers with love and food.

-Here are some teacher luncheon ideas we have done over the past years:
+Here are some teacher luncheon ideas we have hosted over the past years: